RafaelEstevamReis/lzak/README.md

 # L'zack Laser CNC

-The goal for this project is to create a firmware for CNC machines as a final project, required for my school graduation.
-The ,a
+The goal for this project is to create two-piece software suite for CNC machines as a final project, required for my school graduation.
+It is composed by the firmware and the host software.

 ------
 - [L'zack Laser CNC](#lzack-laser-cnc)